jimfinnis/angort/README.md

 The range is used twice, with two separate iterators.

+We also have floating point ranges, using the frange word:

+    0 1 0.1 frange each {i.}

 ### Nested loops
 In a nested loop, it's possible to access the current variables of the outer loops by using "j" and "k":

     :foo |:r|
-        0 10 1 range !r         # store a range
+        0 10 range !r         # store a range
         ?r each {               # outer loop
             ?r each {           # inner loop
                 i j + .         # add inner and outer iterators